-Cooperative and Group purchasing organization allow those eligible to order under established contracts without additional formal bidding.
+Cooperative and Group purchasing organizations allow those eligible to order under established contracts without additional formal bidding.
 As a state agency and an institution of higher education, The University of Texas at Austin is eligible to participate in many group and cooperative purchasing programs, including the following.
-Provided the contracts were competitively advertised and addressed HUB requirements, no additional justification or bidding is required.

 Educational & Institutional Cooperative (E&I) – E&I is a not-for-profit buying cooperative which provides goods and services to its members at the best possible value.
 The Cooperative is owned by its membership of more than 1500 tax-exempt colleges, universities, prep schools, hospitals, medical research institutions and hospital purchasing organizations located throughout the United States, including The University of Texas at Austin.

 Premier, Inc. – Premier focuses on items required by healthcare organizations.
 The University of Texas at Austin is eligible to use their contracts.
 Premier has established an authorization process for Premier members to allow shopping—not buying—by non-procurement staff members.
 Contact the Purchasing Office for instructions on how to obtain this authorization.